tilde-research/MoMoE-impl/README.md

 # MoMoE: Memory optimized Mixture of Experts

-A hyper-performant SwiGLU MoE kernel, optimized for inference, as well as memory efficiency and customizability during training and finetuning.
+A hyper-performant SwiGLU MoE implementation, optimized for inference, as well as memory efficiency and customizability during training and finetuning.

 To read more about MoMoE, check out [our blog post](https://www.tilderesearch.com/blog/momoe)